peteroupc/peteroupc.github.io/exporand.md

 <a id=SampleGeometricBag></a>
 ### SampleGeometricBag

-The algorithm **SampleGeometricBag** is a Bernoulli factory algorithm.
-For base 2, the algorithm is described as follows (see (Flajolet et al., 2010)<sup>[**(7)**](#Note7)</sup>):
+The algorithm **SampleGeometricBag** returns 1 with a probability built up by a uniform PSRN.
+(Flajolet et al., 2010)<sup>[**(7)**](#Note7)</sup> described an algorithm for the base-2 (binary) case, but that algorithm is difficult to apply to other digit bases.
+Thus the following is a general version of the algorithm for any digit base.

+1. Set _i_ to 0, and set **b** to an empty uniform PSRN.
+2. If the item at position _i_ of the input PSRN's fractional part is unsampled (that is, not set to a digit), set the item at that position to a digit chosen uniformly at random (positions start at 0 where 0 is the most significant digit after the point, 1 is the next, etc.), and append the result to that fractional part's digit expansion.
+Do the same for **b**.
+3. Let _da_ be the digit at that position _i_ of the input PSRN's fractional part, and let _db_ be the corresponding digit for **b**.
+Return 0 if _da_ is less than _db_, or 1 if _da_ is greater than _db_.
+5. Add 1 to _i_ and go to step 2.

+For base 2, the following **SampleGeometricBag** algorithm can be used, which is closer to the one given in the Flajolet paper:

 1. Set _N_ to 0.
 2. With probability 1/2, go to the next step.
 Otherwise, add 1 to _N_ and repeat this step.
+(When the algorithm moves to the next step, _N_ is a geometric(1/2) random number.)
 3. If the item at position _N_ in the uniform PSRN's fractional part (positions start at 0) is not set to a digit (e.g., 0 or 1 for base 2), set the item at that position to a digit chosen uniformly at random (e.g., either 0 or 1 for base 2), increasing the uniform PSRN as necessary.
 (As a result of this step, there may be "gaps" in the uniform PSRN where no digit was sampled yet.)
 4. Return the item at position _N_.

-For another base (radix), such as 10 for decimal, this can be implemented as follows (based on **URandLess**):

-1. Set _i_ to 0, and set **b** to an empty uniform PSRN.
-2. If the digit at position _i_ of the input PSRN's fractional part is unsampled, set the item at that position to a digit chosen uniformly at random (positions start at 0 where 0 is the most significant digit after the point, 1 is the next, etc.), and append the result to that fractional part's digit expansion.
-Do the same for **b**.
-3. Return 1 if the input PSRN's fractional part is less than **b**'s, or  0 if the input PSRN's fractional part is greater than **b**'s.
-4. Add 1 to _i_ and go to step 3.

 For more on why these two algorithms are equivalent, see the appendix.